Informatievlaanderen/VSDS-LDESServer4J/README.md

 ## Set-up of the LDES Server

-The current implementation consists of 6 modules:
+The current implementation consists of the following modules:

 - `ldes-server-application` which starts the spring boot application
 - `ldes-server-domain` which contains the domain logic of the ldes server